 PIANO NUMBERS AS A GUIDE TO DATE

-The majority of pianos cannot be reliably dated by their serial numbers.
+The majority of pianos cannot be reliably dated by their serial numbers, and you only have to look at the listings here for Collard or Eavestaff to understand why.
 There is a widespread belief that numbers are the be-all-and-end-all for dating pianos, but the length of this page should indicate to you that it is not that simple, and I do not intend to perpetuate this myth by blindly repeating other people’s lists, although I have included some dates in the second section, further down this page.
 Don’t forget that you can use the usual CTRL F to search for a name on this page.
 Only a minority of piano makers have ever published dates of their serial numbers, and many of these are incorrect or misleading, so on this page, I have only included dates that I have some evidence for.
 On the Piano History Forum there are other trades-people who may be able to help.

 If you open the top of a piano and peer inside, you will often find one or more numbers in there.
 Sometimes, they are harder to see, and may be underneath a grand.
 Removable wooden parts of the case are often imprinted with a number, but this may only be the last 3 digits of serial numbers, which are usually long numbers, at least 5 digits.
 Remember that any handwritten information is probably not from the factory and could have been added at any time.